Explain what NAS is?

 You plug one of these NAS units onto your network, and insert a couple of hard disks.
-Once everything is set up, you can access the disks from any computer or device on the network.
-Using your internet connection, the storage can also be remotely access from internet.
+You can access these disks from any computer or device over the network.
+Using your internet connection, the storage can also be accessed remotely from internet.

-NAS solutions are commonly found in all kinds of SMB/SOHO businesses, used to store data like client details, RAW photos, video footage, documents, etc. They are very easy to set up – compared to a rack server or DIY HP Gen8 Microserver where you’d need an IT guy to do… well, anything.
+NAS solutions are commonly found in all kinds of SMB/SOHO businesses, used to store data like client details, photos, documents, etc. They are very easy to set up – compared to a full-blown server solutions.

-Think of it as Dropbox, except the files are stored in a unit sitting on your floor (on-premise), rather than a data center.
+Think of it as Dropbox, except the files are stored in a unit sitting on your floor (on-premise), rather than at a big data center.

 What it is, and isn’t